ranjancse26/TrueMD.NET/README.md

 ## Installation

-Just build the "TrueMDLib" library and then include the reference in your application.
+Just build the "TrueMDLib" library and then include as a reference to your application.

 ## API Reference